 Fundamentals of Matrix Algebra: A text I've written for students needing a background in matrix operations without most of the theory included with "Linear Algebra" courses.
 The text covers Gaussian Elimination, matrix algebra, determinants, eigenvalues/vectors and a few other topics.
 Available at Amazon.com for $10; download a pdf version here.

 An Introduction to MATLAB and Mathcad: A text written by my colleague Troy Siemers that covers the basics of using MATLAB and Mathcad, along with basic programming principles/structures such as if/then, loops, etc. Available at Amazon.com for $8; download a pdf version here.

-Essential Precalculus: Another precalculus book written in the APEX Calculus style, by Sean Fitzpatrick.
+Essential Precalculus: Another precalculus book produced in the APEX Calculus style, by Sean Fitzpatrick, based on the precalculus text by Stitz and Zeager.
 He has also adapted the APEX Calculus texts to better suit the needs of his classes/students at the University of Lethbridge; see more of his work here.